becca-pina/Multiple-Linear-Regression-/README.md

    - Independence of errors
    - No multicollinearity
    - Normality of residuals
+3. Apply an ARIMA model to the time-series data for forecasting future values.
-3. To evaluate the model’s predictive accuracy using performance metrics such as:
+4. Evaluate the predictive accuracy of both models using performance metrics such as:
    - Mean Absolute Error (MAE)
    - Relative Error

 ---

 ## Methodology
+### Multiple Linear Regression
 1. **Exploratory Data Analysis (EDA)**:
    - Investigated the dataset for missing values, outliers, and data types.
    - Visualized relationships using a correlation heatmap and pair plots.